flaviendelangle/blog/src/markdown-pages/ssr.md

 #### Visit related data (ex: feature flags)

 Some data can only be gathered on the server, often for security reasons.
 One of our most recent use case is the list of the feature flags used by our application.
-For this kind of data, it's impossible to use *_app.js* because any page accessed with an internal link would not be able to have these data.
+For this kind of data, it's impossible to use *_app.js* because any page accessed with an internal link would not be able to have them.

 The solution we came with is to compute the data in an Express Middleware and to store it on **req**.
 Then we just have to write it on **window** in *_document.js* to be able to access it both on server and client side in *_app.js*.